 The pull to Ireland and all things Irish proved too great, however, and after two years of living in DC, Mary Beth moved to Ireland, to pursue a Master's degree in Anglo-Irish Literature & Drama at University College Dublin.
 Under the guidance of Mollie Farrelly, ADCRG and Claire Keane Aherne, ADCRG, she studied for her exams to become formally qualified in teaching Irish dancing.
 In Belfast, in 2005, Mary Beth successfully passed her TCRG exams on her first attempt (even the Irish language oral!)

 Mary Beth started learning sean-nós dancing in Dublin in 2003.
 She was very luck to learn from a variety of talented teachers from all over Ireland, including Máire Áine Ní Iarnáin, Sibéal Davitt, Mairéad Casey, Rónán Reagan, Paul Moran, Emma O'Sullivan, Róisín Ní Mhainín, Bronach O'Neill, and Gerard Butler.
 After travelling to different festivals and workshops throughout Ireland, Mary Beth began to develop her own steps and style.
 Drawing from her background in Irish dance instruction, she began teaching sean-nós dancing in Dublin in 2005.

-A dancer and educator with more than twenty years of experience, Mary Beth has taught and performed all over the world, including workshops and shows in Ireland, the USA, France, Germany, Denmark, Sweden, Mexico, New Zealand, Russia, and Oman.
+A dancer and educator with more than twenty years of experience, Mary Beth is in high demand as a performer, tutor, and choreographer.
+Along with running regular weekly classes in Dublin, she has taught and performed all over the world, including workshops and shows in Ireland, the USA, Canada, France, Germany, Denmark, Sweden, Mexico, New Zealand, Russia, and Oman.